-"Required Debt Service Reserve Level" means, as of any date of calculation, an amount equal to the greater of (a) [1.5]%\ of the aggregate principal amount of 2022 Restructuring Bonds then outstanding minus the minimum principal amount of 2022 Restructuring Bonds shown as being expected to be paid on the Expected Amortization Schedule on any Payment Date subsequent to such date of calculation and (b) \$0.
+"Required Debt Service Reserve Level" means, (a) as of any date of calculation occurring on or prior to November 15, 2022, an amount equal to the greater of (i) the amount of Semiannual Interest due on the December 15, 2022, Payment Date plus 0.5% of the aggregate principal amount of 2022 Restructuring Bonds then outstanding minus the minimum principal amount of 2022 Restructuring Bonds shown as being expected to be paid on the Expected Amortization Schedule on any Payment Date subsequent to such date of calculation and (ii) \$0, and (b) as of any date of calculation occurring after November 15, 2022, an amount equal to the greater of (i) 0.5% of the aggregate principal amount of 2022 Restructuring Bonds then outstanding minus the minimum principal amount of 2022 Restructuring Bonds shown as being expected to be paid on the Expected Amortization Schedule on any Payment Date subsequent to such date of calculation and (ii) \$0.
 For the avoidance of doubt, to the extent that no principal amount is shown as being expected to be paid on the Expected Amortization Schedule on any Payment Date subsequent to a date of calculation, the minimum principal amount of 2022 Restructuring Bonds shown as being expected to be paid on the Expected Amortization Schedule on any Payment Date subsequent to such date of calculation for purposes of calculating the Required Debt Service Reserve Level will be \$0.